All About HIV Treatment

 Many people with HIV report being surprised at how easy today’s treatments are to take.
 Maximising the effectiveness of your treatment comes down to what’s known as ‘adherence’ – taking your treatment strictly as prescribed.

-You want to keep on top of it and not miss too many doses as HIV can become resistant to treatment.
-In that case, your viral load can increase and you may need to change your treatment combination to more complicated ones to bring it back down again.
+You want to keep on top of it and not miss too many doses, as HIV can become resistant to treatment.
+In that case, your viral load can increase, and you may need to change your treatment combination to more complicated ones to bring it back down again.

 It’s all about getting into the swing of things, and before you know it, taking your treatment will become second nature and part of your routine – much like brushing your teeth.